techsoft3d/hc-caas-server-deployment/README.md

   * US West (Oregon) us-west-2
   * Europe (Ireland) eu-west-1
   * Asia Pacific (Tokyo) ap-northeast-1
-  * If you need to deploy CaaS in a different region and want to use the AMI simply create a new AMI from an EC2 instance in one of the above regions and then copy it to the region of your choice.
+  * If you need to deploy CaaS in a different region and want to use the AMI simply create a new CaaS AMI from an EC2 instance in one of the above regions and then copy it to the region of your choice.
 * Click on the "Launch Instance" button
 <img src="readmeImages/launchInstance.png" alt="Alt text" width="600"/>
 * Under "Applications and OS Images select "Browse More AMI's"